oneeve8/kobble-data/content/videonarrativehowto.md

 That was easy!
 You can adjust the width of your windows by grabbing the center and moving the width left or right

+## Drag and Drop

 So say I am a Literature Teacher and I am creating a unit on Mark Twain.

-I have already created a Channel and some Tracks to share with my students.
+I have already created a Channel and some Tracks that I want toshare with my students.

 We have shown you how to create Channels and Tracks in our onboarding video, but in case you’ve forgotten, we will review that in a little bit.